lena-suslik/judo_score/README.md

 ---

-## Quick start for absolute beginners
+## Quick start

-You do **not** need to be technical.
-This is the whole process:
+The full process, no technical knowledge required:

 ### 1. Download it